Table of Contents

 Your long-distance relationship is more likely to fail if you don’t deal with the baggage you bring into your relationship from past experiences.
 If you’d like to work out certain issues, talk to your partner about them to see if they can help.

 Be open to learning everything there is to know about your special someone.

 Likewise, make sure you are comfortable sharing your story, your values and your preferences.
 If you find yourself less than free to express and share, then maybe it’s not the right person to share it with.
 Or you may need to practice sharing.

 When Do Long-Distance Relationships Fail?

-Long-distance relationships fail when a couple doesn’t have a plan for how long it will last.
-Without the plan, your long-distance relationship becomes an ongoing experience.
-Doing long distance without a plan and a timeline is enough for your relationship to fail.
+Long-distance relationships fail when a couple doesn’t have a plan for how long the distance will last.
+Without a plan and a timeline , your long-distance relationship turns into an ongoing experience.
+And, this alone is enough for your relationship to fail.